 We’ll remember the 2016 Cleveland Browns as one of the worst teams in NFL history.
 And while we expect them to be vastly improved this fall, this team is still nowhere near playoff-caliber.

 Despite their impressive haul in the 2017 NFL Draft, the Browns still have lingering questions at several positions.
-Their most notable hole is at quarterback, where Cody Kessler, Brock Osweiler, Kevin Hogan, and rookie DeShone Kizer are set to battle it out this offseason.
+Their most notable hole is at quarterback, where Cody Kessler, Brock Osweiler, Kevin Hogan, and rookie DeShone Kizer have been battling it out in training camp.
 Their rebuilt offensive line should make life easier for whoever wins the job, and their talent level on the defensive side of the ball has increased substantially this offseason.

 Regardless, this team is young and still in rebuild mode.
 While they should see an improvement in their win total, the Browns simply do not have a prayer in 2017.